| Disorders

 also experience major depressive episodes at some time in their lives.

-Not everyone who is depressed or manic experiences every symptom.
+Symptoms of Depression and Mania Not everyone who is depressed or manic experiences every symptom.
 Some people

 experience a few symptoms, some many.
 Severity of symptoms varies with individuals